About Tsukuba International School

 The school has been a member of the Japan Council of International Schools since 1998 and the Council of International Schools since 2015.
-We have been authorized to offer the IB Primary Years Programme since 2011 and the IB Middle Years Programme since 2014.
+We have been authorized to offer the IB Primary Years Programme since 2011, the IB Middle Years Programme since 2014, and the Diploma Programme since 2017.

 If you are interested in learning more about our school, please use the menus below and to the right to explore our site.
 If you have any questions, please do not hesitate to contact us in English or Japanese.
 You can also get quick answers by looking at our list of frequently asked questions or filling out a form to request more information.